evantd/resume/questions.md

 * What is your policy regarding personal projects & open source?

 ## Salary Range
-I'm currently earning >$280k/year, and I'm happy in my current position, so a compelling offer would need to beat that by a significant margin while also providing an excellent work environment with great opportunities & support for growth.
+I'm currently earning >$300k/year, and I'm happy in my current position, so a compelling offer would need to beat that by a significant margin while also providing an excellent work environment with great opportunities & support for growth.
+I may entertain reduced monetary compensation in exchange for New Zealand visa sponsorship.

 Current breakdown:
-* $202,500 base
+* $211,140 base
 * 10% quarterly bonuses (or more)
-* LTIPs vesting at $50-70k per year
+* LTIPs vesting at >$120k per year
+* RSUs vesting at >$65k